pikesley/shedbot/words.md

 a GET, but after extensive discussions with my colleague James and my boss Jeni _who used to sit on the WWW Technical Architecture Group_, this was rejected, as was my second idea of POSTing some JSON.
 So the next lesson is

 >slide - ask some experts

+or, depending on your perspective,

 >reveal fragment - waste people's time

 because it turns out the correct, RESTful solution for something like this is

 >slide - patch

-and if we're not going to do this correctly then the whole thing is rendered ridiculous.
+and if we're not going to do this correctly then the whole thing is rendered preposterous.
 PATCH is a thing that's used under the hood in Rails, but I'd never implemented it before, and I'm not sure anybody else uses it much either: where the common verbs like GET and POST are natively supported in jQuery, for PATCH I had to construct my own Ajax call for my front-end application

 >slide - code